 To do this, first as you are working along with this Tutorial I’m guessing, so Reset everything by hitting that reset button at the bottom of your screen on the right.

-Then convert the image to Black and White by clicking on the little B & W tab just below the Tone Curve Graph, you will see it on the right-hand side of the example image below if you are stuck but I’m sure you’ll see it.
+Then convert the image to Black and White by clicking on the little B & W tab just below the lightroom Tone Curve Graph, you will see it on the right-hand side of the example image below if you are stuck but I’m sure you’ll get to it.

 Ok, we’re ready, so a little color theory to get us going on this color toning business.